bzigterman/bzigterman.github.io/projects/weather.md

 - 50°
 - 33° dew point
-- Clear
+- Cloudy
-- 51% humidity
+- 47% humidity
-- 13 mph wind
+- 14 mph wind
-- 2% cloud cover
+- 100% cloud cover
 - 21 AQI 🟩
-- 1.93 inches of rain expected in the next 72 hours
+- 2 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>